adamzwasserman/firewheel/README.md

 # FireWheel

-Post GDPR-mageddon; bringing light and transportation to the previously sould destroying work of attempting to anonymiz email addresses at scale, as found in log files containing emails alongside URLs, and other unstructured text.
+We live in a Post GDPR-mageddon; Fire and Wheel bring light and rainbows to the previously soul-crushing work of redacting Personal Identifiable Information (PII) commonly found in log files, and other unstructured text.
+Yeah.
+I'm looking at YOU, Splunk.
+To whit, we have invented Fire, and The Wheel.

+FIRE!
+Are you worried about being sued for Billions of €uros under GDPR?
+Ya got email addresses in a logfile?
+We feel ya.
+Who doesn't?
+Kill 'em with FIRE.

+WHEEL is vapourware.
+Now that we've cleared that up, this what it is gonna do: WHEEL will run over stuff like civic addresses and birthdays, leaving a clean conscience in its wake.

-## Features
+## Fire Features
-- Does not change the structure or content of the file other than redacting email addresses
+- FIRE is gentle.
+It doesn't change the structure or content of a file other than redacting email addresses
-- Robust: has been extensively tested against a very large dataset (7.5 Million lines of live logs)
+- FIRE is robust.
+It has been tested extensively against massive datasets.
-- Smart enough to ignore image files (png and jpg) with a naming convention that resembles an email `e.g. imagefile@2x.png`
+- FIRE is smart.
+It is clever enough to ignore image files (png and jpg) with a naming convention that resembles an email `e.g. imagefile@2x.png`

 ## Requirements
 You must have Python 3.6 or higher.
+If not, you do not get into the club.

-You will need the following MIT license 3rd party python modules:
+You will need the following (MIT licensed) 3rd party python modules:
  - The excellent `arrow` for better time handling than the built-in python modules
  - The equally excellent `tqdm` for totally awesome progress bars